2020 U.S. Census Hollywood

 What Is 2020 Census?

 The United States Constitution requires that every 10 years a count, or census, is taken of America’s population.
 Census Day is April 1st 2020.
-On that day the 2020 Census will count every person living in the United States of America and in the U.S. territories.
+Even though that day has come and gone, you can still fill out the the 2020 Census.

 Why Conduct A Census?